The things we do for the people we love!

 - You can stir if you happen to walk by in between the 12 hours but its not necessary either.

-- Its also ok if your not standing at your crockpot waiting for the timer, it can be even hours after the timer goes off).
+- Its also ok if you are not standing at your crockpot waiting for the timer, it can be even hours after the timer goes off.

 - Add the lemon juice and honey and stir.